Table of Contents

 Much like us, dogs can get acne all over their bodies.
 The following are some of the most common places dogs get pimples:

 - Back - Dogs do get pimples on their back.
 These can be treated like any other zit.
 However, popping them is not a good option without veterinarian consultation, especially in the case of white head dog pimples.
 These may be a sign of a sebaceous cyst or, even worse, a mast cell tumor.
+Signs of irritation on the back may be excessive biting, scratching, and twitching.

 - Belly- Although rare, dogs can get pimples on their bellies.
 If you also notice inflammation, there may be an underlying health issue.
 These underlying health issues can include Pyoderma (Impetigo), a bacterial skin infection that causes pimples to form on the skin.
 These raised red abrasions have a pus-filled center and often look like pimples in humans.
 If you're concerned your dog had Pyoderma, it's best to make an appointment with your vet.